rmyorston/busybox-w32/README.md

 ### Status

 Things may work for you, or may not.
 Things may never work because of huge differences between Linux and Windows.
-Or things may work in future, if you report the problem to https://github.com/rmyorston/busybox-w32.
-If you don't have a GitHub account you can email me: rmy@pobox.com.
+Or things may work in future, if you report the problem on [GitHub] (https://github.com/rmyorston/busybox-w32) or [GitLab] (https://gitlab.com/rmyorston/busybox-w32).
+If you don't have an account on one of those you can email me: [rmy@pobox.com] (mailto:rmy@pobox.com).

 ### Building